 During the transition period, UK driving licences will continue to be valid in the EU.
 Prior to driving abroad checks should be made to understand the requirements of each country.

 As a reminder to staff and students, when a vehicle is hired whether inside or outside the UK, insurance for this should be taken out with the car hire company and the department hiring the vehicle is responsible for ensuring this is in place.

-The scheme will still operate in the event of no deal being agreed, but with more restrictions on eligibility, as described in this web page.
+The scheme will still operate in the event of no deal being agreed, but with more restrictions on eligibility.

-If no deal is reached, EU and EEA nationals who arrive in the UK after 12 April 2019 will be able to enter the UK as they do now for an interim period.
-The length of the interim period is still to be confirmed.
-After the interim period, the UK Government will institute a system of European Temporary Leave to remain (permission to stay) for stays of up to 36 months.
+If no deal is reached, EU and EEA nationals who arrive in the UK after 31 January 2020 will be able to enter the UK as they do now until 31 December 2020.
+After the interim period, the UK Government will institute a system of European Temporary Leave to Remain (permission to stay) for stays of up to 36 months.